 The Savings Bank of South Australia (SBSA) building was originally built as a saddlery in the 1890's and later converted to a shop and private residence for Mr J. Rock.
 The SBSA purchased the entire building for in 1909 for £1,100 and opened the bank branch, in a time when Quorn was an important northern regional centre.

 The SBSA then became the State Bank of South Australia and BANK SA branch.
 When it was operating as a Bank the fittings and furniture included polished cedar panelling, the bank counter was edged in brass, with an iron foot-rail on the customers side of the counter, and gas was used to light the premises.

-On 13 September 1997, the Bank was closed, subsequently renovated and it now provides comfortable holiday accommodation - 3 bedrooms (2 doubles), 2 bathrooms, kitchenette, dining, 2 lounge rooms - idea for a family or group of friends.
+On 13 September 1997, the Bank was closed, subsequently renovated and it now provides comfortable holiday accommodation - 3 bedrooms (2 double, one twin), 2 bathrooms, kitchenette, dining, 2 lounge rooms - idea for a family or group of friends.